 Waterloo and Brantford are also thriving communities with healthy retail and service sectors.
 These are great areas for student employment, with plenty of opportunities close to campus.

 Our co-op program gives you the opportunity to gain work experience while earning a pay cheque, and most of our programs have co-op as an option.

 Each year, the Laurier Work-Study Program provides students in financial need with part-time employment opportunities on campus.

 Applications for the program are available early-September with an application deadline of mid-September.
 About 75 employment opportunities are available annually through this program.
 Students can earn up to $3,000 per year while gaining practical work experience on campus.

-Approximately half of all Laurier students are granted government loans through the Ontario Student Assistance Program (OSAP).
-OSAP is a government-funded program which can help students pay for their postsecondary education through grants and loans.
+If you need help paying for your education, the Ontario Student Assistance Program (OSAP) may be able to help.
+OSAP is a government-funded program that can help you pay for your postsecondary education through grants and loans.
 Assistance is based on multiple factors, some of which include gross family income, size of family and overall student resources.

 OSAP applications normally take six to eight weeks to process from the time all required documents are submitted.
 Please ensure that you submit your application and all required supporting documentation as early as possible (we recommend by early-July) to ensure that funding will be available for release at the start of the fall term.

 First-time applicants are required to submit a Master Student Financial Assistance Agreement (MSFAA) to a designated Canada Post outlet along with the required identification and banking information.